 Not only the young but also those who are young at heart have IT skills and digital literacy and over 70% of population can have a conversation in at least two foreign languages and command of two or more foreign languages.
 English, German and Italian are widely used and French language courses are very popular.

-Enrolment in vocational and technical secondary schools has been at the same level for a couple of years: 47,500 in 2015.
-Data show that 81,000 students enrolled in higher undergraduate and postgraduate studies at universities and single higher education institutions in the academic year 2015/16.
+Enrolment in vocational and technical secondary schools has been at the same level for a couple of years: 47,500 in 2018.
+Data show that almost 76,000 students enrolled in higher undergraduate and postgraduate studies at universities and single higher education institutions in the academic year 2018/19.

 The significant progress has been made in improving labour market efficiency by strengthening flexibility and other flexecurity components, and by adapting Slovenia’s education system to the labour market needs.